Samuel Oshoffa: Revelation

 An early miracle which his followers attribute to Oshoffa was the resurrection of his nephew.
 As a result, his sister Elizabeth became the first convert.
 The nephew became the first prophet of the new church.
 Oshoffa's followers believe he performed more resurrections.

 Oshoffa's first wife Felicia Yaman was involved in the launch of the new church.
 Followers considered her a prophet.

 The church expanded in Benin between 1947 and 1951.
 In 1976, Oshoffa moved his operations due to a conflict with the government of Benin and a looming arrest.
 In Nigeria, his followers credited him with curing a "mad" woman.
 Oshoffa held a public meeting in Yaba, Lagos where he proclaimed his prophecy.
 In the same year he again claimed a resurrection.

 The new church grew rapidly, and it gained followers across West Africa and the world.
 The church was estimated to have several million followers in 1998.
 In Nigeria, Oshoffa was sold a large piece of land after the owner was assisted by a "holy man's" intervention in a dream with a legal dispute.
 The new church faced initial opposition from the Nigerian authorities, but was officially recognised in 1958.
 He took on two partners for the church, Alexander Abiodun Adebayo Bada and Samuel Ajanlekoko.

 Death, succession, and legacy

-Oshoffa was killed in an automobile accident on 10 September 1985; no one in his vehicle survived.
+Oshoffa died seven days after a car accident on September 10, 1985; none of the passengers in his vehicle survived.
 He is buried in the main church of the Celestial Church of Christ, called Celestial City by followers, in his mother's home region of Imeko Afon in the Ogun State state of Nigeria.
 He was survived by 34 wives and 150 children.

 Oshoffa had been the sole authority of the Celestial Church of Christ; this made for a contested succession after his death.

 After some confusion, church trustees chose Alexander Abiodun Adebayo Bada as Oshoffa's successor.

 In 2009 the Celestial Church of Christ celebrated the 100-year anniversary of Oshoffa's birth with a music festival and award ceremony in Benin.